limn2o4/deep-meter/README.md

 2017.11.1
-    I find my network have special for number 5......I should fix that problem first mabey it's time to change the init way and stay the network as it is
+    I find my network have special for number 5......I should fix that problem first mabey it's time to change the init way and stay the network as it is 2017.11.8
+    I change to my orginal network and use trunc_normal to initialize I got one prefect result but I don't know it is just luck And it's not a surivor bias it's true I made it!!!!!!!!